 Research demonstrates that men face backlash when they don’t adhere to masculine gender stereotypes — when they show vulnerability, act nicer, display empathy, express sadness, exhibit modesty, and proclaim to be feminists.
 But as per a study, men are drawn to romantic stimuli.
 Men want to feel connected to and loved by their partners as well!

 You’ll get to plan a proposal that you both like.
-Also, him watching you propose has to be one of the best moments of his life – and you have the power to create it for him.
+Also, him watching you profess your commitment has to be one of the best moments of his life – And you have the power to create it for him.
 So, go ahead and make your boyfriend feel loved.